CaptainCrowbar/unicorn-lib/unicorn/mbcs.md

 replacement character (not necessarily `U+FFFD`); if `err_throw` is selected, invalid data will cause an `EncodingError` exception to be thrown, if this is detectable (see below).

+Ignoring invalid encoding is not allowed here; if any MBCS function that takes a `flags` argument is passed the `err_ignore` flags, it will throw `std::invalid_argument`.

 These functions necessarily inherit some of the limitations of the underlying native APIs.
 In particular, the Windows APIs do not reliably report encoding